Easy CrockPot Neck Bone Soup with Sauerkraut

 Easy Crock Pot Pork and Sauerkraut

 I love this recipe because it’s just a few easy steps and then you toss everything into the slow cooker and let it do its magic.
-Using the slow cooker gives you more time to accomplish other things while all those flavors develop into a delicious, no-fuss, hands-off, versatile meal that can be served a few different ways.
+I love my slow cooker because it gives you more time to get on with your day while all those flavors develop into a delicious, no-fuss, hands-off, versatile meal that can be served a few different ways.

 Lastly, I love this recipe because my Ukrainian grandma would make it from time to time when I was younger.
 She knew how to pinch a penny and make minimal, inexpensive ingredients taste incredibly divine!